cholla-hydro/cholla/docs/sphinx/Physics/DiskModel.md

 Cholla offers machinery to setup an idealized galaxy simulation.
 Specifically, it initializes properties a gas disk inside of gas halo.
 The conditions broadly match the description provided by  [Schneider & Robertson 2018](https://ui.adsabs.harvard.edu/abs/2018ApJ...860..135S) (there are some extensions when using self-gravity).

-Ideally, we our initial conditions would be in hydrostatic equilibrium (i.e. the properties of a simulation would not change if we hit "go").
-For a handful of reasons, we can't actually achieve initial conditions a handful of reasons (related to the gas in the halo and the boundary conditions), but we pick ICs that are stable.
+Ideally, our initial conditions would be in hydrostatic equilibrium (i.e. the properties of a simulation would not change if we hit "go").
+For a handful of reasons, we can't actually achieve perfectly hydrostatic initial conditions (related to the gas in the halo and the boundary conditions), but we pick ICs that are stable.

 To accomplish this, it is useful to consider gas in the disk and gas in the halo.
 Let  {math}`\rho_{\rm disk}(R, z)` and {math}`P_{\rm disk}(R,z)` refer to the axis-symmetric profiles for the disk gas.
 We define {math}`\rho_{\rm halo}(r)` and {math}`P_{\rm halo}(r)` as the spherical profiles for gas in the halo.
 We will provide precise definitions for these profiles momentarily.
 To ensure a smooth transition between disk and halo, we define the simulation's initial density and pressure profiles as